 The Feature Definition toolbar is ever so slightly taller than other toolbars and only docks to the bottom row on monitors with a certain vertical resolution.
 There is nothing that you can do except float the dialog and don't dock it.

 Yes, the Upgrading to OpenRoads Designer training provided instruction in the creation of cross section sheets, and you created an End Area Volume Report.
 The Cross Section Grade Report is generated in a similar fashion from the same Civil Analysis group - see Chapter 12.

 Yes.
 DGN files for straight MicroStation use have not changed and are at the top of the list still when selecting a document description with the ProjectWise Document Naming tool.
 Descriptions for OpenRoads Designer files were added for every discipline at the BOTTOM of the document description list.

-In ProjectWise, in the Standards>PW_Standards folder is a spreadsheet named "ProjectWise_Document_Naming_Tool_Search.xslx".
+In ProjectWise, in the _PW_Resources>PW_Standards folder, at the top of the PW_ODOT_PROD datasource, is a spreadsheet named "ProjectWise_Document_Naming_Tool_Search.xslx".
 Follow the instructions in the active worksheet to display the descriptions, names and correct folders for the discipline that you select.

 A .gov website belongs to an official government organization in the United States.

 A lock icon ( ) or https:// means you’ve safely connected to the .gov website.